inovact123/leaderboards/README.md

 ## Inovact

-Inovact Social is a social network that enables students and entrepreneurs to collaborate on projects and ideas in 2 steps with incentives to share and build proof of work on the platform.
+[Inovact Social](https://play.google.com/store/apps/details?id=in.pranaydas.inovact) is a social network that enables students and entrepreneurs to collaborate on projects and ideas in 2 steps with incentives to share and build proof of work on the platform.
-- You can check out Inovact Social here - https://play.google.com/store/apps/details?id=in.pranaydas.inovact

 ### Gamifying Inovact Social: